ufo-org/artifact/ECOOP2022_AE_Submission_Document.md

 ## Overview: What does the artifact comprise?

 The artifact comprises of
-* `README.md`                           a Markdown document containig a general description, basic instructions, and table of contents
+* `README.md`                           a Markdown document containig a general description, basic instructions, and table of contents (this file)
 * `/experiments/`                       interactive R Markdown notebooks for repeating the experiments in the paper and re-generating graphs
 * `/experiments/benchmark.Rmd`          performance benchmarks (Fig. 12 in the paper)
 * `/experiments/demo.Rmd`               quick running demonstration version of the `/experiments/benchmark.Rmd`